Conveniently located to serve St. Louis, Missouri

 The limitation of doing a neck lift without a facelift is difficulty in removing extra skin while being able to conceal the scar.
 Therefore, if you have significant skin in the neck, Dr. Cabbabe may recommend a “mini face-lift” in order to be able to remove the redundant skin in the neck which would extend up the ear and address any areas in the face at the same time.

-Your Neck Lift will be performed by Dr. Cabbabe's surgery center located in St. Louis, MO.
+Your Neck Lift will be performed in a hospital or surgery center in St. Louis, MO.

 Patients are able to go home after surgery, but some choose to stay overnight depending on the length of the procedure.
 Pain medication and antibiotics will be prescribed as needed.
 Bruising and swelling will be present for 1-2 weeks.
 Dr. Cabbabe will ask that you keep ice on the area to decrease this.
 He will also ask you to keep your head elevated to decrease swelling and apply antibiotic ointment to the incision line.
 The head and neck will be wrapped after surgery for 24 hours.
 A drain may be left in the neck for 1-3 days.
 Patients are able to shower the next day after removing the bandages.
 Antibiotics ointment will need to be applied to all incisions.